holmesal/lumpen-radio/README.md

 ## Features

 - Streams Lumpen Radio over HTTP
+- Shows connection status in app
-- Alerts user when not connected to Wi-Fi
+- Alerts when not connected to Wi-Fi
 - Plays video loop in background

 ## Todo